iron-island/aoc2023_vis_nx/README.md

 ## Day 14
 This uses the accelerometer readings from the JoyCon.
 Most of the boilerplate code here comes from the [sixaxis example](https://github.com/switchbrew/switch-examples/blob/master/hid/sixaxis/source/main.c).
+  - The accelerometer readings and rocks are sampled after every delay to give an "animation" effect to the visualization.
+So a directional tilt doesn't need to finished, and we can change directions in the middle of a tilting "animation".
+  - The load on the northern support beam is calculated in sync with the grid currently printed
+  - TODO: Accelerometer thresholds, and delay values were arbitrary (what felt right), and were hardcoded in the source.
+Might probably try out dynamically adjusting them via the console inputs.
+  - TODO: Try out audio examples of when rocks are hitting each other